 The SQL Server Network Interface library could not register the Service Principal Name (SPN) [ MSSQLSvc/servername.domainname.net:1433 ] for the SQL Server service.
 Windows return code: 0x2098, state: 15.
 Failure to register a SPN might cause integrated authentication to use NTLM instead of Kerberos.
 This is an informational message.
 Further action is only required if Kerberos authentication is required by authentication policies and if the SPN has not been manually registered.

-Log in to the server running your Active Directory service and execute the following steps:
+Log in to the server that hosts your Active Directory service and follow the procedures below:

-- Make sure Pricipal is “SELF”, Type is “Allow” and “Applied to” is “This Object Only”, in Properties section, select the properties below:
+- Select the properties below in the Properties section, making sure Pricipal is “SELF,” Type is “Allow,” and “Applied to” is “This Object Only.”

 - Read servicePrincipalName